Reschivon/movForth/README.md

 There are two ways to run movForth; through the command line utility and programmatically through C++.
 The command line utility is not finished.

 You can find an example usage of the C++ API in `main.cpp`.
 The source file read by this example is `boot.fs`.

+Additionally, you can find Forth source and its corresponding IR file in `Examples/`